-- Provide skills required to foster meaningful and gainful employment of Graduate job seekers through self-employment or employment in the existing industries, - Foster establishment for new viable businesses in the country, and - Meet the Critical HR Requirement of our industry through supply of skilled graduate workforce.
+- Provide skills required to foster meaningful and gainful employment of Bhutanese youth in the economic sectors, and - Meet the Critical HR requirement of our industry through supply of trained workforce.

-Some unique features of GSP are:
+Some unique features of YES are:

-- $\sim$ The program will target jobseeker with university degree qualification. - ~ The occupation will be identified based on Rapid Market Appraisal (RMA) or Area Potential Survey (APS) study by the training partner. - $\sim~$ Training providers will be paid on gainful employment of trained candidates. - ~ Training will be short-term ranging from 4 to 6 months. - Post-training, candidates can set up their own businesses or be employed in the private sector.
+- ~ The program will target jobseeker with middle and higher secondary qualification within the age group of 18 to 29 years. - ~ The occupation will be identified based on Rapid Market Appraisal (RMA) study by the training partner. - ~ Training providers will be paid on employment and not for training. - ~ Training will be short-term ranging from 3 to 4 months. - ~ Post-training, candidates will be employed in the existing industry.

-Who can apply for GSP?
+Who can apply for yes?